Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 5. Compute the image gradients $\displaystyle \nabla I = \begin{bmatrix} I_x & I_y \end{bmatrix}$.
 6. Evaluate the Jacobian $\displaystyle \frac{\delta W}{\delta p}$.
 7. Compute the steepest descent $\displaystyle \nabla I \frac{\delta W}{\delta p}$.
-8. Compute Inverse Hessian $H^{-1}$.
+8. Compute the inverse Hessian $H^{-1}$.
 9. Calculate the change in parameters $\Delta p$.
 10. Update parameters $\displaystyle p_0 = p_0+\Delta p$.
-11. Repeat steps 3 to 10 until $\Delta p$ is small.
+11. Repeat steps $3-10$ until $\Delta p$ is sufficiently small.

 ### KLT over Multiple Frames

-We can extend this over multiple frames.
+We can extend this algorithm over multiple frames.
 This is because once we find a transformation between two consecutive frames, you can repeat this process for every new frame that comes in.
-Run the Harris detector every so often ($15-20$ frames) to replenish features.
+Run the Harris detector every so often ($15-20$ frames) to replenish feature points.

 ### Challenges in Iterative KLT Tracker

 When implementing this algorithm, there are a few key issues to consider:

-* Window size (size of neighborhood/template around $x$)
+* Window size (the size of neighborhood/template around each location $x$):
-    * Small window more sensitive to noise and may miss larger motions (if we don't use a pyramid).
+    * A small window tend to be more sensitive to noise and may miss larger motions (if we do not use a pyramid technique).
-    * Large window more likely to cross an occlusion boundary, making the signal confusing to the algorithm (also, it is slower).
+    * A large window is more likely to cross an occlusion boundary, making the signal confusing to the algorithm.
+In addition, a large window size adds more computational costs to our program.
     * Most implementations stay between the range of $15 \times 15$ to $31 \times 31$ for neighborhoods.
-* Weighting the window
+* Weighting the window:
-    - Common to apply weights so that center matters more (e.g. with Gaussian weighting to give more emphasis to center pixels.)
+    - A common approach is applying weights so that center pixels get higher weights.
+For example, using Gaussian weighting gives more emphasis to center pixels.